fe27hity/made-template/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. Are individuals living in areas with a higher number of direct and indirect casualties from climate-related events more supportive for climate change countermeasures?
+Are people living in states with more casualties caused by climate-related events more likely to support countermeasures against climate change?

 ## Description